-Objective This paper introduces the students to broadcast delivery techniques used for and equipment used in satellite communication in Radio & TV sector.
+- Objective This paper introduces the students to broadcast delivery techniques used for satellite and cable distribution of Radio & Television programs to the users.
+The focus will be on teaching basic theoretical principles for analog and digital transmission systems.
+They will also be imparted training on operation, monitoring and maintenance aspects related to wide range of equipment used in the broadcast transmission chain through internship. - Outcome The students are expected to develop good understanding of technologies and equipment used in satellite communication in Radio & TV sector.
 The students will know in details ground segment, space segment and receiver related techniques.